qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 Databases allow you to store a large volume of associated data in one file.
-You may already be familiar with a database management system (DBMS) such as Libreoffice Base.
+You may already be familiar with a database management system (DBMS) such as Libreoffice Base or MS Access.
 GIS applications can also make use of databases.
 GIS-specific DBMSes (such as PostGIS) have extra functions, because they need to handle spatial data.

+Adding a layer from a SpatiaLite database or from a GeoPackage archive is not so different: in fact, both are spatial extension of the SQLite library.

+Let's add some layer from a SpatiaLite database.

 * Click the icon |dataSourceManager| to open the Data Source Manager window